1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 # <u>Future</u>

 Imagine a tireless and infinitely patient mentor, always ready to answer your questions and provide guidance as you navigate the ever-changing cybersecurity landscape.
-Information that is presented to you in a way that guarantees effectiveness.
+Information that is presented to you in a way that is useful.

 # <u>Obstacles</u>

+Three big obstacles sit between us now and that future.

 - Location
 - Money
-- Maintenance
+- Maintenance and enhancements

-A tireless mentor needs to know where and when to receive your questions and provide you answers.
-Easily digestible nuggets of wisdom that are inaccessible aren't useful to you.
+A tireless mentor needs to know where and when to receive your questions and provide you with guidance or quizzes.
+Information that is inaccessible isn't use to you.
 Your answers need to be where you already spend your time and attention.

 A tireless mentor assisting you day and night will cost above zero dollars.